- How is malignant mesothelioma treated?

 Radiation therapy for malignant mesothelioma

 Radiation therapy uses high-energy x-rays or particles to kill cancer cells.
 Mesotheliomas are often hard to treat with radiation therapy.
-They are not usually contained as single, discrete tumors, so aiming radiation at them while avoiding nearby normal tissues is difficult.
+They don’t usually grow as single, distinct tumors, so it can be hard to aim radiation at them while avoiding nearby normal tissues.
 But new radiation therapy techniques may make this form of treatment more useful.

 Uses of radiation therapy

-Radiation therapy may be used in different ways to treat mesothelioma:
+Radiation therapy can be used in different ways to treat mesothelioma:

-- It can be used after surgery to try to kill any small areas of cancer that could not be seen and removed during surgery.
+- It can be used after surgery to try to kill any small areas of cancer that couldn’t be seen and removed during surgery.
 This is called adjuvant radiation therapy.

-- It can be used as a palliative procedure to ease symptoms of mesothelioma such as shortness of breath, pain, bleeding, and trouble swallowing.
+- It can be used as a palliative procedure to ease symptoms of mesothelioma such as shortness of breath, pain, bleeding, or trouble swallowing.

 Types of radiation therapy